andrewhao/frp-for-couch-potatoes-talk/slides.md

 class: middle

+I've heard it said:

+### "Reactive programming is programming with asynchronous data streams."
+---

+class: middle

-## Let's dive into reactive
+## Let's dive into reactive and make a pedometer.

-Let's make a pedometer!

 ???